Damianharw/Decentralized-Privacy-Preserving-Federated-Learning-for-3D-Scan-Processing/README.md

 - **Local FL and experiments/**
   - `reconstruction.py`
-    Used for experimenting with the DLG algorithm, gradient compression, and noise injection on the CIFAR-10 dataset.
+    Used for experimenting with the DLG algorithm, gradient compression, and gradient noising on the CIFAR-10 dataset.

   - **CKKSTesting.py**
   Experiments with noise accumulation under CKKS homomorphic encryption.